kr45732/skyblock-plus/README.md

 ### Prerequisites
 Some of these prerequisites are not necessarily required but having all of them will make setting up bot without modification much easier.
 - A Discord Bot (created using the [Discord Developers Portal](https://discord.com/developers/applications)).
+In the Discord Developer Portal → Application:
+  - Under Installation → Authorization Methods, check "Guild Install"
+  - Under Installation → Install Link, set it to "Discord Provided Link"
+  - Under Installation → Default Install Settings → Guild Install, add "applications.commands" & "bot" scopes
+  - Under Installation → Default Install Settings → Guild Install, add these recommended permissions: `Add Reactions, Attach Files, Connect Create, Instant Invite, Create Private Threads, Create Public Threads, Embed Links, Manage Channels, Manage Messages, Manage Nicknames, Manage Roles, Manage Threads, Read Message History, Read Messages/View Channels, Send Messages, Send Messages in Threads, Use External Emojis`
+  - Under Bot → Authorization Flow, enable "Public Bot" if you want others to be able to invite the bot to their server
-You will also need to enable the server members and message content intents found in Discord Developer Portal --> Bot --> Privileged Gateway Intents
+  - Under Bot → Privileged Gateway Intents, enable server members and message content intents
 - 2 Postgres databases (using one might be possible but may require code modifications)
 - Self-hosted [rust-query-api](https://github.com/kr45732/rust-query-api) (used in lowest bin, average bin, average auction, querying the auction house, auction flipper, etc)
 - Self-hosted hastebin (my haste implementation is wacky, so I would suggest to replace it with your own (which will require some code modification) otherwise self-hosting steps are below)